Halifax Transit: Rural routes

 Rural routes provide service to areas outside the Urban Transit Service Boundary which had transit service before the boundary was adopted.
 There are three such routes, which connect rural areas to the nearest bus terminal.

 Ferry services

 Halifax Transit also provides two passenger ferry routes, one connecting downtown Halifax with Alderney Landing in Dartmouth, and the other connecting with Woodside.
 Each route is serviced by a pair of vessels.
 The ferry services are integrated with the bus services; the fares are identical, and transfers are accepted between the two systems.
-The harbour ferries board 1.78 million passengers each year.
+The harbour ferries boarded approximately 1.6 million passengers in the 2023/24 fiscal year.
 Each ferry carries up to 398 passengers.
 All routes are handicap accessible and have provision to carry bicycles.

+The agency operates a fleet of five ferries built in the 2010s by A. F. Theriault Shipyard.
+As of 2023, a third ferry route – connecting downtown Halifax and Bedford – is in planning.

 Access-A-Bus

-Halifax Transit also provides Access-A-Bus, a dial-a-ride paratransit service for elderly and handicapped residents.
+Halifax Transit also provides Access-A-Bus, a dial-a-ride paratransit service for people who cannot use the conventional transit service due to physical or cognitive disability.
 This was created in 1981, the same year Metro Transit was formed.

-In the 2019/20 financial year, the Access-A-Bus service had approximately 178,500 boardings.
+In the 2023/24 financial year, the Access-A-Bus service had approximately 169,000 boardings.